 - 1. Within a broader awareness of the academic study of religion, describe and begin to establish a disciplinary-specific scholarly identity in the area of their specialization. - 2.
-Formulate a viable research question that puts them into conversation with historic and contemporary thinkers in their declared discipline.

-- 3. Articulate and pursue a disciplinarily-recognizable methodology to formulate a response to that research question. - 4.
-Establish enough of a breadth of awareness of historic and contemporary thinkers within their particular discipline that they will be able to identify and choose good conversation partners within their field to engage their research question. - 5.
-Engage critically with key figures and issues in their specific sub-field within religious studies. - 6.
-Organize their response to a research question, both in written and oral format, in such a way as to establish themselves as a competent voice within their disciplinary area. - 7.
-Demonstrate reading competency in a foreign language relevant to the area of their research.
+Formulate a viable research question that puts them into conversation with historic and contemporary thinkers in their declared discipline; articulate and pursue a disciplinarily-recognizable methodology to formulate a response to that research question. - 3.
+Establish enough of a breadth and depth of awareness of historic and contemporary thinkers within their particular discipline that they will be able to identify and choose good conversation partners within their field to engage their research question. - 4.
+Organize their response to a research question, both in written and oral format, in such a way as to establish themselves as a competent voice within their disciplinary area.